SuperIlu/DOStodon/README.md

 ```

 # Changelog
+## 27. Nov 2022
+- implemented connection reuse
+- you can now reply to toots by pressing R
+- you can now clear the toot-composer by pressing DEL
+- improved display of boosted toots
+- added sounds

 ## 26. Nov 2022
 - DOjS now uses mbedTLS instead of OpenSSL
 - changed display of user handles